AM Best To Attend 49Th General Assembly And Conference Of FANAF

 Date

-(MENAFN- AETOSWire) (BUSINESS WIRE ) -- AM Best will attend the 49th General Assembly and conference of the Fédération des Sociétés d'Assurances de Droit National Africaines (FANAF), which is to be held 22-26 February in Marrakech, Morocco.
+(MENAFN- Mid-East Info) LONDON: AM Best will attend the 49th General Assembly and conference of the Fédération des Sociétés d'Assurances de Droit National Africaines (FANAF), which is to be held 22-26 February in Marrakech, Morocco.
 The theme of this year's conference is,“What Levers for Inclusive and Sustainable Insurance Development in Africa?”

 AM Best provides Financial Strength, Long- and Short-Term Issuer Credit and Long- and Short-Term Issue Credit Ratings for insurers worldwide, including ratings on a number of national and regional (re)insurers in Africa's insurance markets.

-Visitors to can learn about Best's Credit Ratings and read criteria reports explaining the rating process.
+Visitors to ambest website an learn about Best's Credit Ratings and read criteria reports explaining the rating process.

 Legal Disclaimer: